 Note that bothies are used entirely at your own risk

 Respect Other Users

 Please leave the bothy clean and tidy with dry kindling for the next visitors.
-Make other visitors welcome.
-If they are not MBA members set a good example.
+Make other visitors welcome and be considerate to other users.

 Respect the Bothy

 Tell us about any accidental damage.
 Don’t leave graffiti or vandalise the bothy.
 Please take out all rubbish which you can’t burn.
 Avoid burying rubbish; this pollutes the environment.
 Please don’t leave perishable food as this attracts vermin.
 Guard against fire risk and ensure the fire is out before you leave.
 Make sure the doors and windows are properly closed when you leave.

 If there is no toilet at the bothy please bury human waste out of sight.
 Use the spade provided, keep well away from the water supply and never use the vicinity of the bothy as a toilet.

 Never cut live wood or damage estate property.
 Use fuel sparingly.

 Please observe any restrictions on use of the bothy, for example during stag stalking or at lambing time.
 Please remember bothies are available for short stays only.
 The owner’s permission must be obtained if you intend an extended stay.

 Because of over crowding and lack of facilities, large groups (6 or more) should not use a bothy.
 Bothies are not available for commercial groups.